What are the top international animation degree programs?

 The graduation films at ARTFX have won dozens of awards and received more than 900 selections in festivals around the world.
 Alumni have worked on productions such as The Lion King, Star Wars Episode VIII, The Minions, Gravity, and Ready Player One.
 Potential job titles include 2D Animator, Character Designer, Animator, Concept Artist, Puppet Animator, Background Artist, Storyboard Artist, and Layout Artist.

 13. University of Technology Sydney, Sydney, Australia

-The Faculty of Design, Architecture and Building at University of Technology Sydney (UTS) houses the has an Animation Program with several pathways: the Bachelor of Design in Animation, Bachelor of Animation Production, and Master of Animation and Visualization.
+The Faculty of Design, Architecture and Building at University of Technology Sydney (UTS) has an Animation Program with several options including the Bachelor of Design in Animation, Bachelor of Animation Production, and Master of Animation and Visualization.
 All programs feature hands-on experience, internship opportunities, animation studio courses, and elective options that allow students to develop skills in additional areas in animation.

 The Bachelor of Design Program explores 2D and 3D animation, drawing, character development, storytelling, and VFX design.
 Specific course examples include Animation Studio: Narrative Experimentations, 2D and 3D Context, Advanced Animation Character Rigging, Illustration, Moving Image Design: Animation, and Thinking Through Design.
 The program culminates with the Animation Studio: Industry Project course.

 Graduates of this program are prepared for animation careers in television, film, and multimedia.
 Animator, VFX Artist, Storyboard Artist, Compositor, Producer, Modeler, Art Director, Character Designer, Concept Artist, Scriptwriter, and Rigger are just a few potential job titles.

 The Bachelor of Animation Production at University of Technology Sydney is a three year, full-time program that consists of core courses, communication coursework, and electives.